-Claire Collins is the Henley Business School Director of Diversity and Inclusion and the Academic Lead of the Army Higher Education Pathway.
+Claire Collins is a Professor of Leadership at Henley Business School and the Academic Lead of the Army Higher Education Pathway.
 She researches and teaches Leadership and Leadership Development with a special interest in Diversity and Inclusion, Quiet Leadership, Coaching Leaders, Leadership Derailment and Women in Leadership.
 She has experience of working with a variety of organisational and academic clients from the private and public sectors.
 Claire enjoyed a significant career outside academia before joining Henley in 2007.
 She has 20 years’ experience in the NHS, firstly in a scientific role and then in senior management in a large acute Trust, following which she became CEO of a London law firm.
 She has also enjoyed some years as an independent consultant and coach and combined this with being a Research Fellow at the Royal College of Nursing Institute before joining the faculty at Henley Business School.
 As part of her portfolio, Claire is an accredited and experienced Business Coach working with a wide variety of senior clients.

 Professor Claire Collins

 Professor of Leadership